Table of Contents

 Amalgam Fillings: Wait a Few Hours

 The waiting time is longer for amalgam (metal) fillings, which take several hours to harden fully.
-After getting this type of filling, it’s best to wait at least two to four hours before eating solid foods.
+After getting this filling, it’s best to wait at least two to four hours before eating solid foods.
 You can still drink water or have soft, non-chewy foods during this time.

 Gold Fillings: Follow Your Dentist’s Advice